Copyright (c) 2002-2014 by Harald

 needed filters for quick access.

-in Photoshop and Photoshop Elements, can be executed from the Automate
+and Photoshop Elements, can be executed from the Automate or Automation

-or Automation Tools sub menu of the File menu.
-Photoshop extensions
+Tools sub menu of the File menu.
+Photoshop extensions (supported

-(supported by Photoshop CS4 and higher) are accessible from the
+by Photoshop CS4 and higher) are accessible from the Extensions

-you specify the additional plugin folder at Startup.
-If you hold
+the additional plugin folder at Startup.
+If you hold down the Command

-down the Command and Option keys right after double clicking the
+and Option keys right after double clicking the Photoshop icon,

-plugin folder.
 However, this doesn't work with the Windows version.
+Applications

-Applications like Paint Shop Pro or Photo-Paint, which don't force
+like Paint Shop Pro or Photo-Paint, which don't force you to restart

-you to restart before plugins from newly defined plugin folders
+before plugins from newly defined plugin folders are accessible,

-are accessible, make it quite easy to add or remove plugins while
+make it quite easy to add or remove plugins while working on an

-quite helpful if you want to execute certain plugins more than one
+helpful if you want to execute certain plugins more than one time

 most image application don't lets you assign key shortcuts to certain